-Here’s a summary that should help you understand how featured snippets and rich results differ.
+Here’s a summary to help you understand the essential differences between featured snippets and rich results.

 |How industry-specific are they?||Types are not assigned to specific industries.
 Most sites can provide a meaningful response or accurate data that answers a relevant query.||Many types will work only for specific content or websites (Recipe, Local Pack, Critic Review, Product).|